analogdevicesinc/VSCode-Maxim/userguide.md

 Using this method you can quickly and easily reference example code for your own applications.
 This method works for any external code, provided that the search paths for Intellisense are configured properly.
 For more details on configuration of those search paths, see the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md).

-## Injecting into Example Code
+## Injecting into Existing Source Code
-Using example code as a reference is great, but what if we want to work with it directly?
+Using example code as a reference is great, but what if we want to work with it directly, or inject the VS Code setup into a different project that's not in the MaximSDK?
 That's where the `Inject` folder in the VSCode-Maxim release package comes in.
-In the example below, we'll inject the VS Code setup into the Maxim SDK GPIO example and build it.
+In the example below, we'll inject the VS Code setup into the Maxim SDK GPIO example, but this procedure fundamentally applies to any existing source code.

-### 1 - Locate the Example Project
+### 1 - Locate the Existing Project
 Example projects can be found under the `~\MaximSDK\Examples\<Target Platform>` folder for the Maxim SDK and in the LP SDK they can be found under the `~\Maxim\Firmware\<Target Platform>\Applications\EvKitExamples` folder.
-For the sake of this example, the a working copy of the GPIO example has been copied over into a separate folder.
+For the sake of this example, a working copy of the GPIO example has been copied over into a separate folder.

+The contents of this GPIO example are as follows:

 ![GPIO Contents](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/gpio_contents.JPG)